Are you wondering when the best time to visit Prague and the rest of the Czech Republic is?

 To help you choose the best time to visit Prague and the Czech Republic, we’ve created a helpful guide to the seasons, things to do in Prague, and what to expect from our dear friend, mother nature.

-We have lived in Prague, and the Czech Republic, for over two years as expats, and have experienced every season here multiple times.
-Here’s a breakdown of what you can expect on YOUR visit to Prague, based on the seasons.
+We have lived in Prague, and the Czech Republic, for over two years as expats and have experienced every season here multiple times.
+Here’s a breakdown of what you can expect on your visit to Prague, based on the seasons.
 For a month by month break down of the climate check out our article on the weather in Prague.

 If you’re looking to beat the heat (and the crowds), spring may be the best time to visit Prague.
 Low season in the city typically lasts from January to March.
-Generally by mid to late-spring, the first waves of tourists begin flooding back into the city center, however, it is nothing compared to the madness of summer.
+Generally by mid to late-spring, the first waves of tourists begin flooding back into the city center.

 “March comes in like a lion and goes out like a lamb”.
 As the old saying goes, after a long winter, spring usually shows her pretty face in the Czech Republic during the second half of March.
-And by showing her pretty face, we mean the temperature finally raises above zero and snow in the mountains starts to melt – and maybe a flower or two.
+The temperature finally raises above zero and snow in the mountains starts to melt – and maybe a flower or two bloom.

-Things To See And Do in Prague in Spring in the Czech Republic
+Things to See and Do in Prague in Spring and the Czech Republic

 Easter Markets in Prague